Guatapé: La Piedra

 El Peñón de Guatapé is a rock formation that borders a lake.
 It formed along the Antioquia Rock Base (batolito de antioquia), 70 million years ago.
 With two-thirds of its height below ground, the exposed vertical face is over 200 meters high and visible from throughout the surrounding countryside.
-Visitors can scale the rock via a staircase built into one side, a path that includes more than 649 steps to the top.
-On the flat top of the rock, food vendors offer outdoor tables overlooking vistas that stretch to the horizon in every direction.
-Above the food vendors are two gift shops, and an open-air viewing area to see the spectacular scenery.
+Visitors can scale the rock via a staircase built into one side, a path that includes more than 708 steps to the top.

-Also, you can visit two monasteries, that belong to the "Benedictinos" Communities.
-The monks are devoted to receiving and sharing with visitors.

-There are many Ferries available, to take tours around the dam, and to visit islands known as "The Fantasy Island Hotel", located at 3 NM, north of Guatapé shore.
-There are also many extreme and traditional water sports available.